Klari railway station

-Klari Station (KLI) is a class III railway station located in Anggadita, Klari, Karawang Regency.
+Klari Station (KLI) is a class III railway station located in Anggadita, Klari, Karawang Regency, West Java, Indonesia.
 The station, which is located at an altitude of +23 meters, is included in the Operation Area I Jakarta.

 At the station a cement warehouse was also built to serve the loading and unloading of the Bima cement train from the Kretek Station which began operating on 2 November 2015.

 Services

 The following is a list of train services at the Klari Station.